 Some other standout features are task management capabilities — meaning you can add different tasks to a ticket.
 You can also create ticket templates to prefill certain data for common requests.
 Last, you can organize tickets into categories to keep everything easily accessible.

-Tips for choosing the right tool for your business
+Tips for choosing the right social media customer service software

 Truth be told, many of the social media customer service tools on the market today are pretty similar.
 That said, there are a few questions you can answer that should provide additional clarity on which one is the best fit for you.